dayna-j/exercise-tracker/README.md

 ------------------------------------------------------------------------

 GET   ../api/exercise/users retrieves a complete list of users in the database.

 GET   ../api/exercise/log/:id queries the database by userId and returns the appropriate user.

+      where :id is a route parameter representing the userId of a user in the database

 POST  ../api/exercise/new-user creates a new user in the database.

+      This route has 1 required parameter; username

+      ex: curl --username=dayna {url}/api/exercise/new-user

 POST  ../api/exercise/add